frankyeh/DSI-Studio-Website/doc/how_tractography_works.md

 The third case is especially important: every local orientation along a false streamline can look plausible while the **complete connection is wrong**.

-**Practical lesson:** evaluate the full pathway and its anatomical endpoints, not just the local orientation field.
+**Practical suggestion:** evaluate the full pathway and its anatomical endpoints, not just the local orientation field.

 ## Myth 4: More streamlines mean better mapping